panzerdp/dmitripavlutin.com/content/posts/151-react-comp-typescript/index.md

 In this post, I'm going to discuss why and how to use TypeScript to type React components.

-You'll find how to annotate component props, how to mark a prop optional, how to set the return type, and as a nice bonus how to annotate the component's state when using `useState()` hook.
+You'll find how to annotate component props, mark a prop optional, and indicate the return type.

 ```toc
 ```

 ## 1. Why typing React components?

 TypeScript is useful if you're coding middle and bigger size web applications.
-Annotating variables, objects and functions with creates contracts between different parts of your  application.
+Annotating variables, objects, and functions creates contracts between different parts of your application.

-Typing constrains how a certain variable, object or function must be used.
+Typing constrains how a certain variable, object, or function must be used.
 Constraining guides how to use a function the way its author has designed it.

-For example, let's say I am the author of a component that displays a formatted a date on the screen.
+For example, let's say I am the author of a component that displays a formatted date on the screen.

 ```twoslash include format-date-component
 interface FormatDateProps {